 Additionally, a PhD degree in Biomedicine is available at Salus University, which is an interdisciplinary program designed for health professionals seeking graduate research training and/or an academic career track.

-The Occupational Therapy program at Salus uses four key components to achieve their end:
+The Occupational Therapy program at Salus uses three key components to achieve their end:

 INTER-PROFESSIONAL EDUCATIONAL EXPERIENCE

 Salus Occupational Therapy (OT) students are integrated into a community of professional graduate students who seek to become caring and competent health professionals, and who value the unique synergies possible in an interprofessional approach.
 This philosophy creates an environment that promotes a holistic approach to the care of the total person and encourages the sharing of information and the teamwork found in today’s health and rehabilitation professionals.

 All students are introduced to a variety of specializations unique to Salus including vision rehabilitation, public health, and health and wellness.
 These are particularly emphasized in the post-professional OT doctoral program.
 Significant and diverse community-based clinical experiences further enrich the learning environment.